jaeyonggy/OPBART/README.md

 ## OPBART and semi-OPBART

-This is the implementation of OPBART and semi-OPBART from the paper: OPBART (2023).
+This is the implementation of OPBART and semi-OPBART from the paper:

+**Lee, J., & Hwang, B. S. (2024).
+Ordered probit Bayesian additive regression trees for ordinal data.
+Stat, 13(1), e643. https://doi.org/10.1002/sta4.643**

 Our work is heavily based on the R package 'SoftBart' by Linero and Yang (2018) as we used their BART implementation as a basis for our models.